PeterWaher/IoTGateway/Content/Waher.Content.Markdown/README.md

     the information will depend on medium used to display the content.
 Currently, only HTML supports multi-column sections, and then only if the client used has sufficient space to display the desired number of columns.
 -	Script can be embedded in the markdown between curly braces `{` and `}`.
 It is evaluated and the result inserted in the final output.
+-	Pre-processed script can be embedded in the markdown between double curly braces `{{` and `}}`.
+It is evaluated in a pre-processing phase, and can be used to modify the structure of the markdown document.
+Implicit print operations can be used to create dynamic markdown content.

 -   Any multimedia, not just images, can be inserted using the `!` syntax.
 This includes audio and video.
 The architecture is pluggable and allows for customization of inclusion of content, including web content such as YouTube videos, etc. Linking to a local markdown file will include the file into